lch32111/Contaminated-World/README.md

 So, this is the list where I implemented many features on this project.
 And each of these files means I wrote more than 80% of each file by myself.

-1. Overall System and Structure on this game (plus the plan of this game)
+1. Overall System and Structure on this game (plus the plan of this game) (I referred to overall system on this, https://github.com/jakowskidev/uMario_Jakowski)
 2. AssetManager.h/.cpp
 3. BitmapText.h/.cpp (I referred to the lazyfoo's code, http://lazyfoo.net/tutorials/SDL/41_bitmap_fonts/index.php)
 4. CIMG.h/.cpp
 5. Core.h/.cpp
 6. EndingMenu.h/.cpp
-7. FileParser.h/.cpp
+7. FileParser.h/.cpp (I referred to the code which my professor(3D Graphics Module on Northumbria University) gave me.)
 8. GameItem.h/.cpp
 9. Map.h/.cpp
 10. MapLevel.h/.cpp